alf-tool/alf-core/doc/gh-pages/overview/index.md

-## Relational Algebra at your Fingertips
+## Alf &mdash; Relational Algebra at your Fingertips

 Alf provides you with the relational algebra in Shell and in Ruby.
 It is a successful meeting between: